-The Company has two operating lease agreements for its warehouse and office spaces both with remaining lease terms of 3 years.
+The Company has two operating lease agreements for its warehouse and office spaces with one have a remaining lease term of 2.9 years and the other 2.4 years.
 The Company also has another storage facility on a twelve-month lease term.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet.
 The Company accounts for the lease and non-lease components of its leases as a single lease component.
 Rent expense is recognized on a straight-line basis over the lease term.